oanguenot/webrtcmetrics/README.md

 ### Events and custom events

-Each probe records some WebRTC events related to the `RTCPeerConnection`.
+Each probe records some WebRTC events related to the `RTCPeerConnection` or to the devices used.
 These events are collected and available in the **ticket** report.

 Additionally, to these events, **custom events** can be recorded too.